What is our Article Request Service?

 You can access your article up to 5x or within 30 days (which ever happens first) using the Article Exchange link and password.
 It is recommended you view or download and save to your computer or drive before those parameters expire, as they are deleted afterwards.

-Before submitting any forms, check that WCC does not already have access to your required materials.
+Before submitting any forms, please check that WCC does not already have access to your required materials.

 If you are ready to submit an Interlibrary Loan Article Request, click on the form below.
 Be sure to include your UH ID number, full name, and article citation information.